Is it really the “New York Review of Each Other’s Books”?

 I then wrote functions that did things like cross referencing a contributor’s name with all authors who were reviewed between October 1, 1970 and October 1, 1972.

 I opted to weigh everything by article.
 Where an article reviewed more than one book, and only one book met criteria such as being authored by a contributor, I counted that review.
-Attempting to weigh by the count of books reviewed raised a series of complications and invited deciding among compromises (i.e. should you discount a book when it is reviewed in tandem with four other books, should you count a review of ten books that meet criteria as having ten times as much significance as a standalone review of one book).
+Attempting to weigh by the count of books reviewed raised a series of complications and invited deciding among compromises (i.e. should you discount a book when it is reviewed in tandem with four other books, should you count a review of ten books that meet criteria as having ten times as much significance as a standalone review of one book) (slight addendum 4/28—the numbers are also even higher if you do it by book count, so ).
 Weighing at an issue-level meanwhile, while actually more intuitive because it reflects how the NYRB is consumed, would lead in some instances to one article in a short issue having as much significance as three in a larger issue.

 All date-relative measures were calculated to an article’s publication date, even though I opted to aggregate the data at the year level instead of using rolling averages.
 This is to say that if an article appeared in June 1970, if I counted one of the contributors as having been reviewed in the previous year, I looked at reviewed authors in the period from June 1969 to June 1970.